valecase4/GarminHealthInsights/README.md

 1. __What are the average, minimum, and maximum heart rate values on a daily basis?__
     * Calculate the minimum, average, and maximum heart rate globally.
     * Visualize these values using appropriate charts.
-    * Track the reference values for the most recent day available.

 2. __How does heart rate differ during sleep compared to waking hours?__
     * Compare the average heart rate during sleep with the average heart rate between 12:00 PM and 10:00 PM.